 Students who have a disability are able to use the services available to all Manchester University students.
 In addition, for those who present documentation of a disability, we will provide reasonable accommodations in their course work.
 Students work with the director of academic support services to determine the accommodations needed and plan how they can be managed.
-The students, director, academic advisors, and professors cooperate to provide the appropriate accommodations (i.e., extended exam time, note takers, enlarged print handouts, etc.) (MU Disability Support Services Handbook).
+The students, director, academic advisors, and professors cooperate to provide the appropriate accommodations.

-The Social Work Program
+Social Work Program Diversity Statement